kopf/httsleep/docs/tutorial.rst

 .. _jsonpath-rw: http://jsonpath-rw.readthedocs.io/en/latest/
 .. _refer to its documentation: http://jsonpath-rw.readthedocs.io/en/latest/

-The ``json`` conditional is all well and good, but what if we're querying a resource on a RESTful API?
+The ``json`` condition is all well and good, but what if we're querying a resource on a RESTful API?
 The response may look something like the following:

 .. code-block:: json